Looking for a therapist? 5 steps and pro tips to follow

 Ethnicity

-Specialty (e.g., sports therapy, sex + relationship therapy, trauma, etc.)
+Specialty (e.g., sports therapy, sex and relationship therapy, trauma, etc.)

 Modality (e.g. CBT, EMDR, ACT, etc.)